 Cycle just over 28 km one way between Kimberly and Cranbrook on the North Star Rail Trail.
 The route which lies between the Purcell Mountains and the Rocky Mountain Trench offers both pastoral and mountain scenery along with a scenic crossing of the St. Mary’s River on a 135 m long bridge with cut-outs in the wire for viewing.
 This is a great one for families.

-Click on the image below to pin.
-Thank you.
+Click on the image below to save to your Pinterest boards.